dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool.md

   caption: "Deploy .NET Web Application in Kubernetes"
   relative: false
   author: "Prakash Bhandari"
-  description: "In this article, I will explain the basics of how to deploy a .NET Web application in Kubernetes by using Kustomize Tool"
+  description: "Learn how to deploy a .NET Web application in Kubernetes using the Kustomize Tool.
+This comprehensive guide walks you through the deployment process using Minikube on your local machine.
+Understand the concepts of Kustomize, a powerful configuration management tool for Kubernetes, that enables declarative management of objects for various environments.
+Discover how to create a customized Kubernetes deployment, services, and ingress configurations using Kustomize overlays.
+Dive into step-by-step instructions, code snippets, and visual aids to efficiently deploy and access your .NET Web application in a Kubernetes cluster"
 ---

 ## Introduction